Transverse tori in Engel manifolds: Making surfaces transverse

-\begin{Remark} If $\Sigma$ is a Legendrian lift of an embedded torus to a prolongation $\pr N$, the foliation of the scholium can also be realized by a Legendrian lift.
-However, this will be in a different homotopy class from $\Sigma$ (Example~\ref{liftReeb}), whereas the scholium preserves the homotopy class.
+\begin{Remark} If $\Sigma$ is the Legendrian lift of an embedded torus to a prolongation $\pr N$ (Example~\ref{liftReeb}), the foliation produced by the scholium is realized by the Legendrian lift of an isotopic torus in $N$.
+However, this lift will be in a different homotopy class from $\Sigma$ (as in Example~\ref{liftReeb}), whereas the scholium preserves the homotopy class.
 This is because the circles of $\W$-tangencies restore the original class.
-When we take transverse pushoffs, the lift of Example~\ref{liftReeb} becomes a transverse lift, determined by taking $\L$ to be the normal lines of the embedding in $N$.
+When we take transverse pushoffs, the Legendrian lifts become transverse lifts (Example~\ref{transLift}), determined by taking $\L$ to be the normal lines of the embeddings in $N$.
 However, some of the $\W$-tangencies of the scholium create circles of double points of the torus in $N$.
 (Compare with the transverse pushoff of a Legendrian knot, seen in a front projection.)
 The resulting extra winding of the normal lines $\L$ to the immersion restores the original homotopy class of $\Sigma$. \end{Remark}